contractcops/auditingroadmap/Cryptography/Assymetric and Symmetric/ECDSA.md

 ![ECDSA](../images/EC%20and%20ECDSA/ECDSA.png)

-👉It is a digital signature scheme, based on the elliptic-curve cryptography(ECC).
+- It is a digital signature scheme, based on the elliptic-curve cryptography(ECC).

-👉relies on the math of the cyclic groups of elliptic curves over finite fields and on the difficulty of the ECDLP problem (elliptic-curve discrete logarithm problem)
+- relies on the math of the cyclic groups of elliptic curves over finite fields and on the difficulty of the ECDLP problem (elliptic-curve discrete logarithm problem)

-👉The ECDSA sign / verify algorithm relies on EC point multiplication
+- The ECDSA sign / verify algorithm relies on EC point multiplication

-👉ECDSA keys and signatures are shorter than in RSA for the same security level
+- ECDSA keys and signatures are shorter than in RSA for the same security level

-👉256-bit ECDSA signature has the same security strength like 3072-bit RSA signature
+- 256-bit ECDSA signature has the same security strength like 3072-bit RSA signature

 Elliptic curves, used in cryptography, define: